tatsatb/Dynamic-Partitioning-of-Membrane-Proteins/README.md

 This repository contains two main sections:

 - The folder `Computational_Model` contains code to perform two-dimensional spatiotemporal simulation using an excitable network-based stochastic reaction-diffusion system.
 These programs use [URDME](https://github.com/URDME/urdme) framework.
-The code is this folder was used to generate (the modified verison of) Figure 6, Supplementary Figure 9, and Supplementary figure 10 of the above mentioned paper.
+The code is this folder was used to generate Figure 6, Supplementary Figure 12, and Supplementary Figure 13 of the above mentioned paper.

 - The folder `Image_Analysis` contains code for computing intensity profiles and performing optical flow analysis that was developed to quantitate photoconversion microscopy-based protein tracking assay.
-This code was used to generate Figure 4, Supplementary Figure 6, and Supplementary figure 7 of the above mentioned paper.
+This code was used to generate Figure 4, Supplementary Figure 9, and Supplementary figure 10 of the above mentioned paper.

 Please read the [citation](#Restrictions) details below if you want to use/incorporate/modify a part of this repository in your research.